top of page

 Who will I be talking to?
 A trained Nightline listening volunteer will talk to you.
 All volunteers are students at the University of Nottingham and they will treat you with respect at all times.
 Listening volunteers stay anonymous at all times, with the exception of the Executive Committee.

 What information will be stored by Nottingham Nightline?
 The duration and main theme of the call will be recorded, such as ‘academic stress’ or ‘financial concerns’.
 Calls are not traced and personal information will not be stored.
-Sometimes, another volunteer may listen to your call for training purposes to ensure our volunteer training meets the needs of our callers.

 How do I leave feedback?
 We are proud of the work Nightline does and we would love to know if you have had a good experience, or if you feel we could improve our service in the future.
 Feedback form: https://forms.gle/7o8otNxuBK7cbhcGA Please note that any comments may be used to publicise our service.